What is Vacuum Coating

 Historical Papers

-Historical papers of interest to vacuum coaters, that are not otherwise readily available, will be placed in this section of the SVC Web Site.
+Historical papers of interest to vacuum coaters, that are not otherwise readily available, are placed in this section of the SVC Web Site.
 Visitors to the Web Site are invited to submit references to other similar meetings or discussions that they may have in their personal archives.
-Please send this information to the SVC Technical Director, Don Mattox at donmattox@svc.org.
+Please send this information to Don Mattox.

 1. The Application of Metallic Fluoride Reflection Reduction Films to Optical Elements. – PDF File – 1.6 MB